by Karen Jones

 Not all erasers are created equal.
 The available variations are the regular erasers and the kneaded erasers.
 Here is a highlight of the unique features that distinguish them apart.

 Erasers come in different levels of hardness.
 This may affect how the paper appears after trying to erase something.
 A kneaded eraser uses only a little pressure as dabbing seems to be adequate to remove a mistake.
 However, a regular eraser may require significant pressure to cause the same effect.
-Couple this with very hard rubber and the result is scuffs and even holes on the paper.
+Couple this with tough rubber, and the result is scuffs and even holes on the paper.

-The trick to getting the best out of your kneaded eraser is to learn and practice the different techniques for erasing.
+The trick to getting the best out of your kneaded eraser is learning and practicing the different techniques for erasing.
 One technique is by dabbing the eraser on a page rather than dragging it across.
 Unlike the regular eraser, a kneaded eraser can lift off material from a page.
 This reduces the time needed to brush off any bits of eraser left behind.
-Another great trick is sculpting the eraser into any shape to suit the area intended to erase.
-For instance, a sharp point to erase small areas.
+Another great trick is sculpting the eraser into any shape to suit the area intended to erase—for instance, a sharp point to erase small areas.

 A good eraser could spell the difference between a haphazard mess and a masterpiece.
 As an artist, you should acknowledge the importance of having a kneaded eraser as part of your crafting toolset.
-Not only does it get rid of undesirable sketches or writings but it also introduces a different aspect of art elements through smudging or adding highlights in areas of your drawing.
-Having gone through this guide, you are now better equipped to adding the right eraser to your art arsenal.
+Not only does it get rid of undesirable sketches or writings, but it also introduces a different aspect of art elements through smudging or adding highlights in areas of your drawing.
+Having gone through this guide, you are better equipped to add the right eraser to your art arsenal.

 About Karen Jones